ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 ### Step 2 : Create an environment.yml file

 All Python jobs launched via Data Processing require a conda environment.yml file in order to manage libraries used and versions.
-You can find how to generate them here: **put link to How to submit a Python job on the Data Processing platform using the OVHcloud manager** .
+You can find how to generate them here: [How to submit a Python job on the Data Processing platform using the OVHcloud manager](../job-submit-form){.external} .

 Both files must be placed in the same object container.